QuentinRa/blog.quentinra.dev/info/php/basic/functions-basic.md

 **echo**

-Write the text in argument into the HTML.
+Write the text in an argument into the HTML.

 ```php
 echo "Hello World!";